 Emotional literacy is the ability to recognise, understand, deal with and express emotions in an appropriate manner.
-Children need to understand the part emotions play in human actions and experiences so that they are able to support their peers as well as know how to handle their individual thoughts and feelings.
-In order to be emotionally literate, children need to develop the following skills:
+Children need to understand the part emotions play in human actions and experiences so that they can support their peers as well as know how to handle their individual thoughts and feelings.
+To be emotionally literate, children need to develop the following skills: